 Today, I thank the village of people who were good to me throughout this whole process.
 To those who listened, who advised, and who prayed with me and for me.
 And if you’ve managed to scroll down this far, thank you to you, too.
 Opening up about this is one more step to feeling healthy, healed, and whole again.”

 This story was submitted to Love What Matters by Karina Carretero of Upland, California.
 You can follow her journey on Instagram here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stores.
+Be sure to subscribe to our free email newsletter for our best stores.

 Provide strength and hope for someone struggling.
 SHARE this story on Facebook with family and friends.